Medicare health insurance program for seniors and the disabled.

 Medicare Part B is also the primary form of preventative health care for the elderly.
 It will help pay for physicals, doctor exams, equipment such as wheelchairs, some medications, and other services that will allow the person to maintain their health.
 Even once a diagnosis of a condition has been made, Part B will help pay the medical bills so the condition does not get worse, including outpatient care.

 Medicare Advantage Plans, also known as Part C, is when a person with a disability or senior citizen buys their insurance from a private company.
+It is a form of private marketplace health insurance.
 There are many providers, both national and regional, that offer this service and can even be considered a form of competition to the federal government.
 The prices vary widely as does the amount of coverage provided, but it can be an option.

 This private health insurance companies need to enter into an annual contract with the federal government.
 There is a bidding process in place, and not all companies do this.
 So potential customers may need to shop around a bit to find a provider.